shetty83/dsi-sea-week05-4.2/readme.md

 ## Introduction

-In this lab we will improve upon the analysis of the titanic dataset, performing feature selection and regularization.
+In this lab we will improve upon the analysis of the stumbleupon dataset, performing feature selection and feature engineering.

 ## Exercise

 #### Requirements

-- Create column names
 - K-best feature selection
+- Feature selection through regularization
 - Recursive feature elimination
-- Logistic regression coefficients
-- Compare feature sets
+- Use what we learnt in Feature Engineering to construct new features
+- Compare Logistic Regression model performance based on different set of features picked above

 **Bonus:**